pyOpenSci/examplePy/example1b_build_setuptools_scm/README.md

 # examplePy - setuptools example

-This directory illustrates how to create a Python package using setuptools.
+This directory illustrates how to create a Python package using the `Build` front end and `setuptools` back-end.

+### Dynamic versioning

-Optionally you can use `setuptools_scm` for versioning which is also shown here.
+Here you also use `setuptools_scm` for versioning.

 Your build requirements for this setup should include: